libjohn/workshop_attendance/README.md

 - **Roster** for Attendance that can be printed via MS Excel
 - **visualization** that summarizes the registrees (printable)
 - GoogleSheet -- Transformed roster that is uploaded to Google Drive as a Sheet
-- **Email List Newbies** -- list of people who want to be subscribed to the mailing lists
+- **Email List of Newbies** -- list of people who want to be subscribed to the mailing lists

 ## Goal of these scripts